-A Cook Islands Trust provides for the most powerful asset protection globally.
+A Cook Islands Trust provides for the most powerful offshore asset protection.
 The Cook Islands are situated South of the US state of Hawaii.
 They exhibit the most dominant asset protection trust case law history on the planet.
 It is not a matter of theoretical protection.
-Research reveals that every case that has put it to the test has shown that it provided protection for the client’s assets.
+We have conducted extensive research on every case the courts have put it to the test.
+In every case we studied, a properly established trust provided protection for the client’s assets.
 Most notably, there are two cases in which the wealthiest legal powerhouse in the world – the US government – was the one attempting to penetrate the trust.
-(One important note: We do not knowingly establish an asset protection trust to protect assets from the United States government.
-We are merely making an observation.)
+One important note: We do not knowingly establish an offshore trust to protect assets from the United States government.
+We are merely making an observation.

 How Does a Cook Islands Trust Protect Me?

 A court in your area says, “Give us the money.”
 So, you put together a letter and mail it to the trustee.
 You inform them that your local judge has ordered you to bring back the funds.
 The trustee is required to follow the instructions provided in the Cook Islands Trust deed, which is the document on which the trust is drafted.
 The asset protection trust states that the trustee is prevented from letting the funds out of the trust when the beneficiary is acting under force from the courts.
 So, the trustee, who resides outside of your local court’s reach, refuses to comply.
 You are not in trouble because you are willingly obeying the judge’s orders and asking the trustee to bring back the funds.
 You’re in an “impossibility to act,” position which is certainly valid for a legal defense.